curtburk/Fed-OpSec-demo/README.md

 1. **Cybersecurity-Native** — Fine-tuned specifically on security data
 2. **Military-Relevant Training** — Includes threat intel, MITRE ATT&CK, incident reports
-3. **Qwen3 Architecture** — Latest model with thinking/non-thinking modes
+3. **Qwen3 Architecture** — Latest model with optimized inference
-4. **GGUF Available** — Works with llama-cpp-python for local inference
+4. **GGUF Available** — Works with llama-cpp-python for local deployment

 ---

 ## Demo Script (5-minute presentation)

 ### Opening (30 sec)
-> "OPSEC violations in military communications are a persistent threat.
-AI can help—but only if we ask the right questions."
+> "Your analysts are already using AI for OPSEC review.
+They're pasting messages into ChatGPT, Copilot, whatever's available.
+But there's a problem—that data is leaving your network, and the results aren't built for military operations."

-### Show Generic Analysis (1 min)
+### Show Consumer AI Results (1 min)
 1. Load "Deployment Email" sample
-2. Run generic analysis
-3. Note: Catches some items, but lacks military context
+2. Click "Analyze & Compare"
+3. Point to left panel: "This is what a consumer AI tool finds—generic sensitive information without military context."

-### Show OPSEC Analysis (1 min)
+### Show Mission-Built Results (1 min)
-1. Same text, OPSEC-specific prompt
+1. Point to right panel: "Now look at the mission-built analyzer."
-2. Highlights: Proper categorization, severity levels, actionable recommendations
+2. Highlight: DoD OPSEC categories, severity classification, specific recommendations
+3. "Same communication, dramatically different actionable intelligence."

-### Key Comparison (1 min)
+### Key Differentiators (1 min)
-> "Same model, same text—dramatically different results.
-The OPSEC prompt:
+> "The mission-built solution provides:
-> - Uses DoD doctrine categories
+> - Categories aligned with DoD OPSEC doctrine
-> - Provides severity classification
+> - Severity classification for prioritization
-> - Offers specific recommendations
+> - Specific remediation recommendations
-> - Catches context-dependent violations"
+> - All running entirely on-premises"

 ### Business Value (1 min)
-> "This runs entirely on-premises on the HP ZGX Nano:
+> "This runs on the HP ZGX Nano AI Station:
-> - Zero cloud dependency
+> - Zero cloud dependency—works in classified environments
-> - No per-token costs
+> - No per-token costs—unlimited analysis
-> - Full data sovereignty
+> - Full data sovereignty—nothing leaves your network
-> - Works in classified environments"
+> - Portable—takes this capability to the edge"

 ### Close (30 sec)
-> "Prompt engineering isn't just about getting better answers—it's about unlocking domain expertise that's already in the model."
+> "The question isn't whether your analysts will use AI for OPSEC review—they already are.
+The question is whether you give them consumer tools or mission-built capabilities."

 ---